-Back in February 2013, the Edexcel exam board used all of the 2012 GCSE work as examples of good practice in their UK moderator’s standardisation meeting at Warwick University.
+Back in February 2013, the Pearson exam board used all our 2012 GCSE work as examples of good practice in their UK moderator’s standardisation meeting at Warwick University.
 This was a special and notable accolade for the department and for Wymondham High Academy.

 Extra-Curricular / Educational Visits

 The Art department really values the importance of educational visits to enrich and enhance students’ learning.
 Every year the department organises two study trips to Cambridge / Norwich / Gt.
 Yarmouth (for Photography and Year 12 Art Multimedia students) and either Cromer or Wells-next-the-Sea (for Year 10 Fine Art, Photography and Textile students).
 Textiles students in Year 12 and Year 13 visit the Knitting and Stitching Show in London every October.
 Year 12 and Year 13 students annually visit the print making workshops at the prestigious Curwen Print Studios in Cambridgeshire.
 The department has very strong links with the Curwen staff which has resulted in a 2-day in reach visit with Year 9 Fine Art students every November since 2013.
 This is always a superb experience as the students really benefit and learn from working alongside practising printmakers.